kako50/Portable-CAD/README.md

 # Portable-CAD
 Portable version of AutoCad 2023.
-No installation of libraries required, software is completely portable.
+No installation of libraries required, software is completely portable and completely free.

 Link: